I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/bthhfpddi/ns-bthhfpddi-_bthhfp_descriptor.md

 KS pin category for the output function of the paired HFP device.

+`ContainerId`

+The PnP container ID for the paired HFP device.

 `SupportsVolume`

 Indicates whether the paired HFP device supports remote volume control.